 - Often becomes more about church promotion and new visitors than gospel proclamation and new believers (cf. the evangelistic delusion)

-- Public response to this method is often negative
+- Public perception and response to this method are often negative

 Door knocking, though a traditional approach to evangelism, is becoming less effective as an evangelistic strategy and more effective as an event promotion strategy.
 Society has changed, along with its ways of communicating and the way people live.
 Door-to-door evangelism may be effective in one area and nearly impossible in another (a church can be banned from some areas if the residents desire).
-It is best to determine its usefulness based not on history, but on the current situation (tradition is rarely a valid basis for future success or future plans).
+It is best to determine its usefulness based not on history, but on the current situation (tradition is rarely a valid basis for determining future success).

 Street Preaching Evangelism